linode/cloud-firewall-controller/README.md

 # cloud-firewall-controller
-Controller for minimum cluster Cloud Firewall policies.
-The intention is to use this to setup the minimum security boundary for an LKE cluster.
+Controller for applying Cloud Firewall policies to an LKE cluster.
+The intention is to use this to provide a strong default security boundary for an LKE cluster with options apply custom firewall rules as needed.
+The controller will ensure that all nodes in the cluster are added to the same firewall ruleset.

 ## Installation
 ### Dependecies